thodquach/ldap-stack/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `ldap-stack`:

 ```bash
 $ helm install --name ldap-stack .